 All Submissions for GLBIO: Click here to submit

 Submissions are invited for full papers, short papers, and posters at the 13th Great Lakes Bioinformatics Conference (an official conference of the International Society for Computational Biology).
 This is an invitation to scientists and professionals working in the fields of bioinformatics and computational biology to submit high quality original research papers for presentation at GLBIO 2019.
 Authors of papers that are accepted to the conference will present their papers at the conference (longer talks for full papers, shorter talks for the short papers).
-GLBIO 2019 does not have a conference proceedings, but accepted full papers will be considered by PLOS One for inclusion in a special issue devoted to GLBIO 2019.
+GLBIO 2019 does not have a conference proceedings, but accepted full papers will be considered by PLOS Computational Biology or PLOS One for inclusion in a special issue devoted to GLBIO 2019.

 A wide definition and inclusion of bioinformatics/computational biology will be considered, and topics of interest include the following: